aidan-stritch/magical-deals/README.md

 </p>

 #### HTML
 All HTML pages have been checked using the W3C Markup Validation Service and have reported no errors.
 As this tool does not recognise several Django symbols (such as {% %}), the validation service does not report as 100% no issues and no image is available as in above CSS validation section.

+In order to avoid this, the page source code was used for testing, however the tool pointed to several small issues on some pages that were of no consequence, such as opening p tags not being found for a closing /p tag, when they were present in the code.
+All issues found, such as alt being missing from some img links have been corrected.

 #### Javascript
 JS Hint was used to ensure that the Javascript used in the website had no errors.